Skip to main content

 Troubleshooting / FAQs

-Open the run in the Runs tab and expand the Update Record node.
+Open the run in the Runs tab and expand the Update Records node.
 Check its inputs to see what values it was trying to write.
-If the inputs look correct but the record still wasn’t updated, confirm the node was targeting the right record — the trigger record vs. a found record — and that the record ID resolved correctly.
+If the inputs look correct but the record still wasn’t updated, confirm the node was targeting the right record - the trigger record vs. a found record - and that the record ID resolved correctly.

 Four things to verify: (1) the workflow has been Deployed (not just saved), (2) the Active toggle is on, (3) the trigger’s filter conditions are being met by the events occurring, and (4) the triggering event is actually occurring in Reevo (e.g., confirm the record was actually updated, not just viewed).